HenrikBengtsson/matrixStats/revdep/problems.md

     Extensions’ manual.
     ```

+*   checking Rd \usage sections ...
+WARNING
+    ```
+    Documented arguments not in \usage in documentation object 'read.flowSet':
+      ‘truncate.max.range’

+    Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
+    The \usage entries must correspond to syntactically valid R code.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
+    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     eval,compensatedParameter-missing : <anonymous>: no visible binding for